weaveworks/service/README.md

 ```
 $ make
-$ ./container tag
-$ ./container push
+$ ./tag-and-push
 ```

-If you just want to tag and push a specific container, use the COMPONENTS environment variable.
+If you just want to tag and push specific container(s), you may specify them as arguments.

 ```
-$ env COMPONENTS=users ./container tag
-$ env COMPONENTS=users ./container push
+$ ./tag-and-push users ui-server
 ```

 ### Deploy